-To explain how RL works, we need to introduce the general framework.
-The agent can move between different states $s$ by performing actions $a$.
-It chooses actions $a$ randomly with a probability given by a policy function $\pi(a|s)$, which depends on the current state $s$.
-After each action the agent obtains some reward $r$, so the typical trajectory can be described by the sequence $s_0, a_0, r_1, s_1, a_1, r_2, \dots, s_{T-1}, a_{T-1}, r_T, s_T$, where $T$ denotes the final time step (end of an episode) and $s_T$ is the terminal state.
-The sum of future rewards is called return $g_t = r_{t+1} + r_{t+2} + \dots + r_T$.
-The expected return, when starting in $s$ and following $\pi$ thereafter, is called the value function of state $s$
+To introduce RL framework, we consider an agent that moves between states $s$ by performing actions $a$.
+At each step the agent selects an action randomly with a probability given by a policy function $\pi(a|s)$ and receives a reward $r$.
+A trajectory can therefore be written as $s_0, a_0, r_1, s_1, \dots, s_{T-1}, a_{T-1}, r_T, s_T$, where $T$ denotes the end of an episode.
+The expected cumulative reward obtained when starting from state $s$ and following policy $\pi$ defines the state-value function